ekito-station/drum-life-game-privacy-policy/README.md

-# drum-life-game-privacy-policy
+# Drum Life Game Privacy Policy
-Privacy Policy of "Drum Life Game."
+This repository maintains a website that describes the privacy policy of the application "Drum Life Game."